wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

    <td width="50%"><img src="/images/tas_to_5.png" alt="Errands is selected, and defaults are show. "></td>
    </tr>
    <tr>
-   <td width="50%"><strong>(Optional) Step 6.
-Click <strong>Resource Config</strong> to review the VM sizing for the deployment.
-You can choose smaller than default VMs to save money on small and noncritical foundations, and very large VMs with lots of CPU and MEM to scale for large foundations with high volumes of metrics.</strong>
+   <td width="50%"><strong>(Optional) Step 6.</strong> Click <strong>Resource Config</strong> to review the VM sizing for the deployment.
+You can choose smaller than default VMs to save money on small and noncritical foundations, and very large VMs with lots of CPU and MEM to scale for large foundations with high volumes of metrics.
    <br/>
    <strong>Note: SM Forwarder</strong> is set to <strong>Automatic:0</strong>.
 Do not change this setting.
    </td>